 In any premises liability lawsuit, the onus is on the plaintiff and their personal injury lawyer to show that the venue owner was negligent and that their actions or omissions resulted in injury.
 Whether you’re taking in a baseball or football game, there are many situations where the owner or manager of the stadium may be legally liable for serious bodily harm.

 All game spectators are owed a special duty of care.
 Managers of sports venues are expected to carry out routine inspections to identify and correct any conditions or defects that pose a risk of injury.
 Potential hazards like broken seats, poor lighting, missing handrails, and flooded floors must be remedied promptly.
-If a leaking pipe isn’t fixed within hours or days, and the water floods a bathroom causing you to slip and hurt your back, litigation is likely warranted.
+If a leaking pipe isn’t fixed within hours or days, and the water floods a bathroom causing you to injure yourself after slipping and falling, litigation is likely warranted.

 According to a Bloomberg report, some 1,750 fans are injured by foul balls each year, and many of these incidents have been catastrophic.
 In 2008, a woman’s jaw was fractured in two places when a bat went flying in Dodger Stadium.
 In 2018, a long-time Dodgers fan, Linda Goldbloom, was struck in the head by a foul ball while sitting in the stadium’s loge level.
 The 79-year old woman was taken to the hospital, where she succumbed to her injuries four days later.
 The Los Angeles coroner’s report stated she died from acute intracranial hemorrhage due to the blunt force trauma.